p-fernandez/node-knowledge/node-general-knowledge.md

 What’s the difference between using event emitters and using simple callback functions to allow for asynchronous handling of code?
 What is the console.time function useful for?
 What’s the difference between the Paused and the Flowing modes of readable streams?
-What does the --inspect argument do for the node command?
 How can you read data from a connected socket?
 The require function always caches the module it requires.
 What can you do if you need to execute the code in a required module many times?
 When working with streams, when do you use the pipe function and when do you use events?
 Can those two methods be combined?